 There are many different types of Bees that you may have at your premises, if they are Honey Bees and are easily accessible, the local Bee Association may well collect them from you.
 If you need advice on identifying the type of Bees you have please call and we will do what we can to assist.

-We do offer a call out service to advise on the Bees or Wasps at your premise and we only charge a minimal amount to cover our expenses, this charge is removed if we complete any works at the same time as the advice visit.
+We do offer a call out service to advise on the Bees or Wasps at your premise, this charge is removed if we complete any works at the same time as the advice visit.

 Many Bees will not be aggressive and will not sting and some are unable to sting but this will be covered when we call.

 We do offer a Bee removal service from buildings but the work can become involved and can be very time consuming.
 Many pest controllers will offer and extermination service and this needs careful consideration as some practices with Bees is illegal and can cause serious problems for our Bees that need all the assistance we can give to them surviving and the option of killing them with insecticide needs to be very carefully managed and controlled so as not to cause further problems to your property of wildlife and other Bee colonies.
 Any work completed will always be left with consideration to the environment and will also be left sealed so there is no possibility of a further infestation to that area and there will also be no bees suffering from insecticide contamination.